jimu-gh/Kashi/README.md

 Kashi is a custom [BetterTouchTool](https://folivora.ai/) widget that displays the current song lyrics on the Macbook Pro's Touch Bar.

-Kashi currently works with [Spotify](https://www.spotify.com/us/download/other/) and [iTunes](https://www.apple.com/itunes/download/).
-Web-based player support is in the works.
+Kashi currently works with [Spotify](https://www.spotify.com/us/download/other/), [iTunes](https://www.apple.com/itunes/download/).
+UPDATE: As of 6/23/19, Kashi works when watching a Youtube music video on Chrome or Safari.
+If a browser and a player are open at the same time, Kashi will prioritize the player if it is in a 'playing' state.

 Kashi has three main functions:
 1. It retrieves data about the current song playing via AppleScript.